Anurag-Jaiswal-Er/React-JS/README.md

 val is a variable setval is a function

+- useCallback() is a React Hook that lets you cache a function definition between re-renders.
+- useCallback(fn, dependencies)

 ## For random coponents
 - use Devui because here devlopment components ara aviable to enhance you development experience